mlaa/cbox-auth/README.md

 ```

 ## TODO: Testing New Auth Plugin
- * [ ] User logs in with correct password.
+ * [x] 0212 16:20 User logs in with correct password.
   - Should successfully log user in, if user has already logged in at least once.
   - [ ] User logs in for the first time.
     - Should present user with username change screen.
     - [ ] User chooses a username that is already taken.
       - Should present user with message explaining that the name is taken.
-    - [ ] User chooses an username with invalid characters.
+    - [!]
+User chooses an username with invalid characters.
       - Should present user with message explaining that some characters are not allowed.
+      BROKEN: when changing username to a username containing spaces, auth plugin doesn't validate, and the username is changed to a username containing spaces in the API.
     - [ ] User enters nothing in the username box.
       - Should successfully log user in.
- * [ ] User tries to log in with incorrect password.
+ * [x] 0212 16:20 User tries to log in with incorrect password.
   - Should disallow log-in and present user with an error message saying so.
  * [ ] User's password has changed in Oracle, and user logs in with new password.
   - Should successfully log user in.